radhe2205/a-search/README.md

 a node; from source to target node, agent will have to take right.

-_Note: as the cost to take a step is uniform, the BFS algorithm with stack will provide optimal solution, an implementation for priority queue is not required._
+_Note: as the cost to take a step is uniform, the BFS algorithm with queue will provide optimal solution, an implementation for priority queue is not required._

 ### Abstraction